 Take care of yourself both mentally and physically.
 Children and adolescents are affected by the emotional well-being of their parent or caregivers.
 Coping with stress successfully can help children learn how to handle stress better, too.

 Make a plan to focus on one thing at a time.
-Try a few ideas from "mindfulness" as a strategy to balance the hustle and bustle of things like shopping, cooking, and family get-togethers during the holidays: Stop and pay attention to what is happening at the moment, focus your attention on one thing about it ,and notice how you are feeling at the time.
+Try a few ideas to balance the hustle and bustle of things like shopping, cooking, and family get-togethers during the holidays: Stop and pay attention to what is happening at the moment, focus your attention on one thing about it ,and notice how you are feeling at the time.
 Withhold immediate judgment, and instead be curious about the experience.

 Remember that many children and adults experience a sense of loss, sadness or isolation during the holidays.
 It is important to be sensitive to these feelings and ask for help for you, your children, family members or friends if needed.